• Skip to Content

 Students having already earned credit at BSPH from a master's program or as a Special Student Limited within the past three years for any of the required courses may be able to use them toward satisfaction of doctoral course requirements.

-For a full list of program policies, please visit the PhD in Mental Health page where students can find more information and links to our handbook.
+For a full list of program policies, please visit the PhD in Mental Health page where students can find more information and links to the handbook.

 Completion of Requirements